-The FDMF6706B incorporates a three-state 3.3 V PWM input gate drive design.
-The Three-state gate drive has both logic HIGH level and LOW level, along with a 3-state shutdown window.
-When the PWM input signal enters and remains within the three-state window for a defined hold-off time ($t{D_HOLD-OFF}$), both GL and GH are pulled LOW.
-This feature enables the gate drive to shut down both high-and low-side MOSFETs to support features such as phase shedding, a common feature on multi-phase voltage regulators.
+The FDMF6820C incorporates a three-state 3.3 V PWM input gate drive design.
+The three-state gate drive has both logic HIGH level and LOW level, along with a three-state shutdown window.
+When the PWM input signal enters and remains within the three-state window for a defined hold-off time ( $t{D\HOLD\text{-}OFF}$ ), both GL and GH are pulled LOW.
+This enables the gate drive to shut down both high-side and low-side MOSFETs to support features such as phase shedding, which is common on multi-phase voltage regulators.